 There were procedures in place for the prevention and control of infection.
-However, one of the residents had a significant amount of items stored on their bedroom floor.
+However, a small amount of worn paint was observed on some woodwork, the surface of some kitchen presses and a small area of the work top was broken in areas and the surface of the hob was worn.
 This meant that some areas could be more difficult to effectively clean from an infection control perspective.